 Introducing biomimicry to students is a joy, because you get to see students learn about this amazing idea for the first time.
 Here are some general tips and resources for making a great introduction.

-- You can also refer to the first section, "Motivate", of the YDC Instructional Storyline for a sequence of lessons introducing biomimicry and the Youth Design Challenge.
-(Registration and log-in required to access)
+- You can also refer to the first section of the YDC Instructional Storyline for a sequence of lessons introducing biomimicry and the Youth Design Challenge.
+(Registration and log-in required to access this resource.)

 Where to Begin

 A good introduction to the idea of biomimicry starts with defining the word in a few simple sentences, such as:

 “Biomimicry comes from joining two Greek words, bios, which means "life," and mimesis, which means "to imitate."
 Biomimicry is an approach to design and technology in which inventors look to nature, at the living world around us, to develop innovative ideas.”

 Tips for selecting biomimicry examples:

 - Pick examples to which students can relate.
 What’s familiar to them?
 What do they care about?

 - Include diverse examples that demonstrate how biomimicry is used in a wide range of applications.
 Biomimicry has been applied in challenges from automotive engineering to agriculture, health, architecture, fashion design, cosmetics, sports, and much more.

 - Include examples that demonstrate the breadth of biological models that are used in biomimicry.
 These include organisms (e.g. animals, plants, fungi, and microbes), sub-organismal models (e.g. organs, tissues, and cells), and supra-organismal models (e.g. biological communities and entire ecosystems).